 Following a spike in outpatient respiratory consultations in early March 2020, general practitioner visits have generally remained below projected levels across South African provinces and age groups until mid-May 2021, reflecting the impact of the lockdown and potential increased usage of telemedicine.
 General practitioner visits peaked in late June/early July 2021 in all provinces and age groups.
-In recent weeks, respiratory and COVID-19 general practitioner consultations have decreased in all provinces and age groups.
+In recent weeks, respiratory and COVID-19 general practitioner consultations continue to decrease in all provinces and those aged 20 years and above.
+Over the past few weeks, general practitioner visits have increased in those aged 0-19 years.